Four Proactive Steps You Can Take to Protect Your Operation

 When it comes to reducing the risk of flowline contamination from production operations, it all boils down to one thing: preventative maintenance.

-Because of this, it’s critical to have a clearly outlined preventative maintenance program in place for your operations – especially the well sites and flow lines.
-This will greatly increase the chances of catching leaks before they become so damaging that they require remediations to the land.
+Because of this, it’s critical to have a clearly outlined preventative maintenance program in place for your operations – especially the well sites and flowlines.
+This will greatly increase the chances of catching leaks before they become so damaging that they require remediation to the land.

 Although most states have strict requirements for disposing the saltwater, there are many ways it can leak, including flowline/ pipeline leakages, lightning strikes production equipment and tank leaks, maintenance accidents, or discharges by truckers at production and saltwater disposal sites.
 Often, well and pipeline construction poses the greatest risk, with poor construction or faulty and outdated piping connections.